Kathy Webb

 Kathy Webb (born 1949) is an American restaurateur and politician from Little Rock, Arkansas.
-A Democrat, she currently represents Ward 3 on the Little Rock City Board.
-She formerly served in the Arkansas House of Representatives, representing the state's 37th district.
+A Democrat, she was re-elected and currently serves as Vice Mayor of Ward 3 of Little Rock, and previously served as Vice Mayor of Little Rock from 2015 to 2017.
+She formerly served in the Arkansas House of Representatives, representing the state's 37th district from January 8, 2007, to January 13, 2013.
+She was re-elected as Vice Mayor of Little Rock, Arkansas in January 2023 and replacing Ward 5 City Director Lanes Hines.

 Early life, education and career

 Webb grew up in Arkansas and in sixth grade volunteered for John F. Kennedy's presidential campaign.
 In 1967, she graduated from Hall High School in Little Rock.
 Webb went on to earn a B.A. in political science from Randolph-Macon Woman's College and attended graduate school at the University of Central Arkansas.
 In 2007, Webb completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.
 After working full-time in the women's movement for several years, Webb took a job in the hospitality industry.
 She worked her way up at a large franchisee of Domino's Pizza, then went on to take a position as vice president of a bagel chain in Chicago before starting her own barbecue restaurant.
 Webb moved to Little Rock in 2002 as co-owner of Lilly's Dim Sum.